-You are going to absolutely love me after you make this recipe.
+You’re going to love me after you make this recipe.
 I think we are going to be besties.

 Why?
 Because this homemade strawberry salad dressing is the bomb.
 (I say this ever-so-humbly!)

 Finding amazing recipes takes a lifetime.
-Unless you come here.
+Unless you come to Montana Happy.
 I will tell you when I find one of those “unicorn recipes” that are simply perfect.

 This is one of them.